aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/1-mounting-secrets-from-aws-secrets-manager/1327-create-and-mount-secrets-in-ekspod/index.en.md

 ---
-title : "Create and mount an AWS Secrets Manager Secret in an Amazon EKS Pod" weight : 27
+title: "Create and mount an AWS Secrets Manager Secret in an Amazon EKS Pod"
+weight: 27
 ---

 ### **Create SecretProviderClass to specify which secret to mount in the pod**